Sedation Dentistry for Kids – Nashua, NH

 Ensuring Little Smiles Stay Calm & Comfortable

 We know that the dentist’s office isn’t exactly most kids’ favorite place to visit.
 But if your son or daughter struggles with nervousness, anxiety, or even fear when they have an appointment coming up, it could point to a serious problem.
 At Simply Pediatric Dentistry & Orthodontics, our experienced team members do their best to create an accommodating, soothing atmosphere for even the youngest patients.
 However, we understand that this alone might not be enough for some children.
 For this reason, we offer sedation options to help them relax in the dentist’s chair.
-Call us today to learn more about how sedation dentistry can help your little one!
+Call us today to learn more about how sedation dentistry for kids in our Nashua, NH dental office can help your little one!

 Why Choose Simply Pediatric Dentistry & Orthodontics for Sedation Dentistry for Kids?

 Chances are you’ve heard of nitrous oxide by its nickname: laughing gas!
 Nitrous oxide is a mild dental sedative that is safely available for patients of all ages.
 Once your child gets settled in the dental chair, we’ll place a comfortable mask over their nose.
 Within minutes of inhaling this odorless, colorless gas, they’ll feel leaps and bounds calmer while remaining aware of their surroundings.
 During their procedure, they’ll be able to answer our questions, respond to our requests, and let us know how they’re feeling.
 As a parent, you’ll be pleased to know that nitrous oxide wears off very quickly after treatment, so your child can return to school once they’re done at our dental office.